matschik/monozip/README.md

-# Monozip
+# Monozip 📦

-Monozip is a utility library that provides functionality to compress, encrypt, and decompress files using **AES encryption**.
+Monozip is a utility library that provides functionality to compress, encrypt, and decompress files using **AES encryption** 🔐.

 With a simple API, you can easily zip and encrypt a directory and later unzip and decrypt it.

-## Features
+## Features 🚀

-- Generate encryption keys
+- Generate encryption keys 🔑
-- Encrypt and zip folders
+- Encrypt and zip folders 📁➡️🔒📦
-- Unzip and decrypt zipped files
+- Unzip and decrypt zipped files 📦🔓➡️📂

-## CLI Usage
+## CLI Usage 💻

 Monozip can be used directly from the command line.
 The general structure of a command is: